rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 ## [Prospects and Perils](#prospects-perils-gene-editing)

-While this essay is not one on gene-editing, I hope that this brief section on the prospects and perils of using gene-editing on humans primes you adequately for a discussion on what people think about human gene-editing, or more accurately, what people think about _their perception_ of human gene-editing.
+While this essay is not one that explains, in depth, human gene-editing, but I hope that this brief section its prospects and perils primes you adequately for a discussion on what people think about human it, or more accurately, what people think about _their perceptions_ of human gene-editing.
 This section tries to offer a fractional look at the questions:

 - What is gene-editing, broadly speaking?
-- What is the state of human gene-editing?
+- What is the state of research on human gene-editing?
-- What benefits might human gene-editing offer?
+- What benefits might human gene-editing offer to humanity?
-- What concerns are there with human gene-editing?
+- What concerns for humanity are there with human gene-editing?

 The next section, which forms the brunt of this essay, actually gets to questions on and related to what people think about gene-editing in humans.

 In my life, I discuss gene-editing with friends in the [EA][EA], [Rationality][rationality], and [Forecasting][metaculus] communities.
 Given my wide-ranging interests in various emerging biotechnologies, I often search for research on gene-editing, but generally am not involved enough to monitor news of progress in the field.

 I expect that most people reading this recognize the following terms: genetic engineering, gene-editing, genetically modified organisms, gene therapy, or genome editing.
 They all are closely related, but their differences are worth noting.
-You can also find these terms and related concepts in the Glossary (the terms I've listed right here are, I believe, the minimum technical background needed to discuss people's attitudes on gene-editing; again, this essay is not a distilling of gene-editing technologies, so I've refrained from describing them).
+You can also find these terms and related concepts in the Glossary (the terms I've listed right here are, I believe, the minimum technical background needed to discuss people's attitudes on gene-editing; again, this essay is not focused on distilling the science of gene-editing, so I've refrained from describing this).

 [EA]: https://forum.effectivealtruism.org/ "https://forum.effectivealtruism.org/"